jaisw7/dgfs1D_gpu/README.md

   *A discontinuous Galerkin fast spectral method for multi-species full Boltzmann equation on streaming multi-processors.* Proceedings of the Platform for Advanced Scientific Computing Conference (ACM PASC'19) 4:1-4:9. https://doi.org/10.1145/3324989.3325714
 * **[Jaiswal 2019d]** Jaiswal, S., Pikus, A., Strongrich A., Sebastiao I. B., Hu, J., and Alexeenko, A. A. (2019) *Quantification of thermally-driven flows in microsystems using Boltzmann equation in deterministic and stochastic context.* Physics of Fluids 31(8): 082002. https://doi.org/10.1063/1.5108665
 * **[Mieussens 2000]** Mieussens, L. (2000)
   *Discrete-velocity models and numerical schemes for the Boltzmann-BGK equation in plane and axisymmetric geometries.* Journal of Computational Physics 162.2: 429-466.

 ### License:
 *dgfs1D_gpu* is released as GNU GPLv2 open-source software.
 The intention is to keep everything transparent, and adopt the practice in early part of research career.

 Portions of the code have been derived from "Polylib" and "PyFR".
 Please see licenses folder for restrictions.

-### Confessions:
-I admit that the codebase can be made more compact!